 - want to more about the many worthy community service and organizations servicing Greater Saint John…

-Our next meeting is on Tuesday, December 4th, 2018 at Lily Lake Pavilion from 5:30 pm – 6:30 pm.
-In order to receive an invitation to the meeting, you will need to complete a Commitment Form, found on the "Join Us" tab.
+Our next meeting will be held online or in person on Tuesday, December 7 from 5:30 pm – 6:30 pm via “Zoom”.
+In order to receive an invitation to the meeting, you will need to complete a Commitment Form, found on the “Become a Member“ tab.
 Mark Your Calendar Now!
+The Meetings page will be available for meeting registration a few weeks before December 7th.

 Feel free to spread the word!